nolimits4web/swiper/.github/ISSUE_TEMPLATE/svelte_issue.md

 ---
-name: Create new issue
+name: Swiper Svelte Issue
-about: Create a report to help us improve
+about: Create a report for Swiper Svelte components
+labels: 'Svelte'
 ---

 <!--